Canopy trees

 - 4.5 metres of the rear boundary of a lot.

-When do I need a planning permit?
+When do I need a planning permit to remove a canopy or boundary canopy tree?

-A planning permit is required to remove, destroy or lop a canopy tree in any the above residential zones.
+A planning permit is normally required to remove, destroy or lop a canopy tree in any the above residential zones.

 - If the table of exemptions in clause 52.37-8 specifically states that a permit is not required.